plumelo/cosmoz-frontend-rtd/docs/app/30-states.rst

 This is to maintain a view-state across reloads and can also act as a user-configured state for bookmarks.

-Important is to make sure any hash hash parameters making use of this does not conflict with other "namespaces", therefore are these parameters excessively long currently.
+It is important is to make sure that any hash hash parameters making use of this does not conflict with other "namespaces", therefore are these parameters excessively long at the moment.

 .. todo:: Find a suitable algorithm to shorten hash hash parameter keys while still making them (somewhat) readable.